Are Your E-Commerce Categories Built for the Business or the Customer?

 - “Ultralight tents” — 700

-Add up eight subcategory terms, and you’re over 10,000 monthly searches, each at a keyword difficulty under 22.
-The parent term “tents” pulls in 44,000 at higher competition, but a single broad page can’t rank for all those variations.
-Eight specific pages can.
+Add up eight subcategory terms, and you’re over 10,000 monthly searches, each with a keyword difficulty under 22.

 This isn’t about optimizing existing pages.
 It’s about finding the pages you’re missing.